puppetlabs/puppetdb/documentation/api/wire_format/report_format.markdown

 `"message"` is a descriptive message providing extra information about the event.
 This should be `null` if `status` is `success`.

+`"file"` is the manifest in which the resource is defined.

+`"line"` is the line number (within `"file"`) where the resource is defined.

 ## Gaps with this wire format